HACHIJIN SHUGO NO HONJÔ

 Ikeda Sanzaemon Hori Sanzaemon in the first version, Mori Sanzaemon later

-Gotô Matabei Kojima Motobei in the first version, Gotô Jinbei Masatsugu later
+Gotô Mototsugu Kojima Masatsugu in the first version, Gotô Masatsugu later

 Structure

 "Hachijin Shugo no Honjô" was originally made up of 11 acts.
-2 acts are still part of the current Kabuki repertoire, "Dokushu"/"Kosui Gozabune" ("The Poisoned Sake"/"The Magnificent Boat on the Lake" in English) which are the 4th act and "Honjô Tenshukaku" ("In the Keep of the Inner Castle") which is the 8th act.
+2 acts are still part of the current Kabuki repertoire, "Kosui Gozabune" (literally 'The Magnificent Boat on the Lake') which are the 4th act and "Honjô Tenshukaku" (literally 'In the Keep of the Inner Castle') which is the 8th act.

 Key words Dokushu